pinned project

 Pasting client material into a consumer LLM is both a privacy and a privilege problem.

 A federal court has already confirmed the privilege side directly: in United States v.
 Heppner (SDNY, February 2026), documents a defendant created with consumer Claude were ruled outside attorney-client privilege.
 An AI tool is not an attorney and owes no duty of confidentiality.
+The same principle generalizes to ChatGPT, Gemini, and every other consumer LLM.

 PII Shield runs the redaction step before the model sees anything.
-It's an MCP server for Claude Desktop — drop a file, Claude receives placeholders like <PERSON_1> and <ORG_2>, and the real values are stitched back into the output on your machine.
+It's an MCP plugin for Claude Desktop — drop a file, Claude receives placeholders like <PERSON_1> and <ORG_2>, and the real values are stitched back into the output on your machine.
 The original text never leaves your disk.

 v1 → v2 · the rewrite

 Plugin: 700 KB on Windows/Linux (host Node), or 83 MB on macOS (bundled Node 24.15.0).
 The 634 MB gliner-pii-base-v1.0 model installs on-demand via an in-chat panel — never bundled in the artefact.
-CI runs the matrix on Ubuntu/Windows/macOS × Node 18/20.
+CI runs the matrix on Ubuntu/Windows/macOS × Node 22/24.

 03skill modes